ksilz/bpf-talks-openj9-memory/README.md

 ## How do I run OpenJ9 vs HotSpot myself?

-Each applications has four different Docker Compose Files in the root directory of this repository:
+Each application has four different Docker Compose Files in the root directory of this repository:

 JVM Type | JVM Version | Web application | Benchmarks
 ---------|-------------|-----------------|----------------